Molecular Plant Pathology

 Papers should be submitted in English and should be as concise as possible.
 Please use standard fonts such as Times, Times New Roman or Arial for the text and Symbol font for Greek letters.
 This will help prevent inadvertent character substitutions that may make it difficult for editors and reviewers to read the manuscript.

-Word count Molecular Plant Pathology now has a strict word count policy.
+Due to the high volume of papers submitted to Molecular Plant Pathology, there is now has a strict word count policy.
 Manuscripts must not exceed 7000 words.
 This includes Summary, Introduction, Results, Discussion, Experimental Procedures, Acknowledgements, Table and Figure Legends (but not content).
 Items excluded from the word count therefore include Title Page, Running Header, Table and Figure content, References and Supporting Information.
 Authors must provide a word count breakdown on their title page.
 Manuscripts exceeding the 7000 word limit may be returned without review.

 Authors for whom English is not their first language may be advised to have their manuscript read by a native English speaker prior to submission.
 Alternatively, there are a range of professional English language editing services.
 A list of independent providers is available here: http://authorservices.wiley.com/bauthor/english_language.asp.
 These services are paid for by the author and do not guarantee acceptance of the manuscript.

 Types of research papers Molecular Plant Pathology publishes full length or Short Communications of original research and Technical Advances.
 Full papers should not exceed 7000 words.
-Short Communications should contain a maximum of 3500 words.
+They may contain up to 8 Figures and 4 Tables.
+Short Communications should contain a maximum of 3500 words and up to 4 Figures and 2 Tables.
 Technical Advances provide a forum for innovative techniques and resources.
 These can be submitted either as full papers or in Short Communication format.

 Please ensure that your title and keywords accurately reflect the work described.
 This will enable others to find and cite your article.